forieux/qmm/docs/tutorial.rst

 Losses
 ======

-The second step is to instantiate loss function :math:`\phi`, :class:`Huber` for instance
+The second step is to instantiate loss function :math:`\varphi`, :class:`Huber` for instance

 .. code-block:: python